 - Conditional IAM bindings (condition property)

-- Custom role definitions
+- Custom role definitions and formats

-These omissions are intentional: the goal is to illustrate how each IAM resource type is wired, not provide drop-in access control modules.
+These omissions are intentional: the goal is to illustrate how each IAM resource is wired, not provide drop-in access control modules.
 See the Billing Account IAM Member resource reference for all available configuration options.

 Let's manage GCP Billing Account IAM Members